-Early Southern Africa History
+Early Southern Africa History HHGE3632

-NQF Level: 6 Credits: 16 Module Assessment: Prerequisite: HHGE 3532 History: Images, Concepts and Tools Module description:
+NQF Level: 6 Credits: 16 Module Assessment: CA 60% Examination 40% - 1 x 3 hour paper

+Prerequisite: HHGE 3532 History: Images, Concepts and Tools

 This module traces the peopling of Africa, particularly Southern Africa.
 The contribution of language studies as an aid in understanding the historical trajectory of the movement of Bantu-speakers is explored; the development of social formations as predicated on the environment and the role of climate, soil and mineral resources in determining human settlement patterns is studied; attention will also focus on the manner in which trade and production helped to shape economic formations and exchange patterns.
 Archaeology and Historical Linguistics will form the methodological underpinning of this module.
 The basic requirements for research methodology in Archaeology will be covered during a two week period.